2degrees/django-enum-field/README.md

 ## Getting started

-python-enumeration can be installed from PyPi via:
+django-enum-field can be installed from PyPi via:

 ```bash
 pip install django-enum-field